-Using Azure Blob Storage to receive data from Azion Data Streaming
+How to use Azure Blob Storage to receive data from Data Streaming

-Continue reading this hands-on guide to see step by step of how to connect Azure Blob Storage endpoint to Data Streaming.
+Continue reading for a step by step on how to connect an Azure Blob Storage endpoint to receive data from Data Streaming.

 To get started with Microsoft’s Azure Blob Storage, you must follow a few steps: